 We are here to help

 Fourtree Lawyers have extensive experience defending clients facing Police offences in Court.
-It is an area of law where the receiving a Conditional Release Order with no conviction is a possibility depending on the circumstances.
-Your version of events may differ to those of the Police Officer who charged you.
+It is an area of law where receiving a Conditional Release Order with no conviction is possible depending on the circumstances.
+Your version of events may differ from those of the Police Officer who charged you.
 We will listen closely to your account to ensure that the Police facts are accurate.

 Your lawyer can explain and guide you through the entire Court process and work with you to minimise the legal ramifications of your offence.